vishvAsa/notes/sapiens/society/rags/articles/twitter-files.md

 We're just getting started on our reporting.
 Documents cannot tell the whole story here.
 A big thank you to everyone who has spoken to us so far.
 If you are a current or former Twitter employee, we'd love to hear from you.
 Please write to: tips@thefp.com .
 Watch @mtaibbi for the next installment.

 ## Trump removal
-THREAD: The Twitter Files THE REMOVAL OF DONALD TRUMP Part One: October 2020-January 6th
+THREAD: The Twitter Files THE REMOVAL OF DONALD TRUMP

+### October 2020-January 6th

 The world knows much of the story of what happened between riots at the Capitol on January 6th, and the removal of President Donald Trump from Twitter on January 8th...
 We’ll show you what hasn’t been revealed: the erosion of standards within the company in months before J6, decisions by high-ranking executives to violate their own policies, and more, against the backdrop of ongoing, documented interaction with federal agencies.